-1. Anywhere Access
+1. Anywhere access

 Whether you are in the office, at a meeting or on the road, being able to make accurate and informed decisions wherever you are is essential.
 The business world moves fast and you need to be agile to meet and exceed the demands it places on you.
 Postponing decisions until you get back to the office to check your reports will cost you time and business.

-Immediately gain valuable insights by seeing your data visually represented in graphs, tables and highlighting important figures.
+Immediately gain valuable insights by seeing your data visually represented in graphs, and tables and highlighting important figures.
 A good dashboard will prompt you to look deeper and then provide answers to any questions that arise.
 With a good dashboard, all your sales metrics and scorecards can be managed so that they display the right dashboard for the right user.

 Dashboards should also offer you the ability to drill down on any feature of the data you see and then manipulate it as you like.
 The ability to customise should also help you sort by products, customers or any other desirable feature for your business.
 This allows you to quickly reveal sales opportunities or even threats to the business which were otherwise unnoticed.

-3. Combine sales history & CRM activity
+3. Combine sales history and CRM activity

 Your software should seamlessly merge your team’s sales performance and customer relationship activity.
-This will ensure that all your key accounts are being appropriately engaged and allows you to match your sales, budgets and orders to your notes.
+This will ensure that all your key accounts are being appropriately engaged and allow you to match your sales, budgets and orders to your notes.

 4. Sales call reporting